Simply Natural Nessa

 One of the questions I was recently asked on my YouTube channel was if I could recommend any hair conditioner recipes, other than apple cider vinegar (which has been my go-to for years now), that would help to nourish hair.

 Homemade conditioners can vary hugely from apple cider vinegar to coconut oil.
-I’ve even heard of smearing egg whites and/or avocado on hair to repair and restore damaged hair.
+I’ve even heard of smearing egg whites or avocado on hair to repair and restore damaged hair.
 While these DIY options may prove quite effective, they can be really messy to use.

 Some even find that apple cider vinegar (ACV) can dry out their hair if used too much, so this homemade leave-in hair conditioner can be a really great alternative.